alexgeraldlee/stat159-fall2016-project1/paper/sections/02-discussion.md

 ```

-This removes the file from the staging area, but does not revert it to its last version.
+This removes the `<file>` from the staging area, but does not revert it to its last version.
+The user would use `git checkout -- <file>` to then revert the changes.

 ##What is GitHub?